LucasMayhew/Bird-wars/README.md

 #### Stats

 * Cost = 20
-* Damge = 1
+* Damage = 1

-For more informashon on the American Robin go here
+For more information on the American Robin go here

 https://www.allaboutbirds.org/guide/American_Robin/overview